 So, this will help you stay firm in your decision not to drink during your meeting.

-Can a Christian Go to Bar or Pub? – Final Words
+Can a Christian Go to Bar? – Final Words